 How so?
 Because only 5 per cent of plastic is recycled effectively and production of the material is set to quadruple by the middle of the century – to around one billion tons a year.

 This forecast was one of many discussed at Invest in the Future: Unleashing the Potential of Circular Economy conference, held at the London hub of Intesa Sanpaolo, Italy’s biggest bank.

-These statistics were shared by Jocelyn Blériot, executive officer of the Ellen MacArthur Foundation, a global partner of Intesa Sanpaolo since 2015.
+These statistics were shared by Jocelyn Blériot, executive officer of the Ellen MacArthur Foundation.

 The Ellen MacArthur Foundation’s raison d’être is to promote a worldwide switch to circular economy.
 “Putting more efficiency into the current system isn’t the answer,” says Blériot.
 “The whole system needs overhauling.”

 By which he means a move away from the make-use-dispose model of a linear economy, which citizens in the Western world are familiar with, towards a circular model, based on reuse, regeneration and designing out waste.

 Since the end of 2015 Intesa Sanpaolo is the only Financial Services Global Partner of the Foundation, together with other multinational companies as Cisco, Danone, Google, H&M, Nike, Philips, Renault and Unilever.

 Through their partnership, the Ellen MacArthur Foundation and Intesa Sanpaolo hope to accelerate the transition towards a circular economy.
 As co-hosts of the conference, they invited speakers from across – and beyond – the financial spectrum to discuss the opportunities circular economy might bring.